gdlc/EPI809/HW.md

 2.1.
 The goal is to study the effect of sex, race and age on serum urate.
 Would you recommend using serum urate or log-urate as response?
 Justify

 2.2.
-Regress urate (or log-urate if you decided to use the transformation) on sex, race and age using a multiple regression model, and conduct an F test to test with at least one of the factors/covariates included in the model have an effect on the response.
+Regress urate (or log-urate if you decided to use the transformation) on sex, race and age using a multiple regression model, and conduct an F test to test whether at least one of the factors/covariates included in the model have an effect on the response.
 Summarize your conclusions.

 2.3.
 If you find that at least one factor/covariate had a non-null effect, test individual factors and summarize your findings (hint: for 1-df test you can use the t-test, which yields results equivalent to the 1-DF F-test).